PennyLeScroche/PennyLeScroche.github.io/notes.md

 maybe Enterprising Expeditions, Exhilarating Excursions

-Survival based Distortion Dice game inspired by Delicious in Dungeon
+Survival based Distortion Dice game inspired by Delicious in Dungeon.
+Uses the highest and lowest system from Supernatural Sapphics for a higher rate of mixed successes.

 Stats